tiepdotme/serenade-wind/_posts/2020-04-13-upcycle-r-us.md

 Now think about being in the middle of an ocean when a need arises.

 {% assign pwimg="cabo-rico-38-neville-hockley" %}
 {% assign pwcaption="Cabo Rico 38.
-Photo courtesy of Neville Hockley" %}
+Photo by Neville Hockley" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}